Blockade of Biafra: International reactions

 The U.N.
 Convention specifies that Genocide can be “in part or in whole”.
 Some scholars, such as Robert Melson, argue that there should be a distinction between partial genocide and total genocide.
 As a result, Melson chose to characterize Biafra as a “partial genocide” or a “genocidal massacre” rather than a whole genocide.

 The largest organization in the United States that formed in reaction to the Biafra war was the American Committee to Keep Biafra Alive.
 In West Germany the war resulted in an unprecedented mobilization and the amount of money raised, 70 million marks, exceeded that previously raised for any humanitarian cause.
 Some relief organizations, including the ICRC, only operated with the permission of both belligerents, limiting relief efforts.

 Relief efforts were cut off in June 1969 when a Swedish Red Cross plane was shot down by Nigerian government forces.

 Legacy

-Soon after the civil war ended in 1970, it was largely forgotten outside Nigeria and not much mentioned in the field of genocide studies.
+Soon after the civil war ended in 1970, it was largely forgotten outside Nigeria and not much about it was mentioned in the field of genocide studies.
 The ICRC recognized that the failure of its relief effort was due in part to the blockade law endorsed by the Western powers, and increased its efforts to secure stronger legal protections for civilians.
 According to the 1977 Protocol II, "objects indispensable to the survival of the civilian population" are protected and attacks against them are prohibited.

 In Nigeria, the blockade and its casualties were ignored in official commemorations and school curricula.
 In 2021, President of Nigeria Muhammadu Buhari made tweets alluding to the war, which were deleted for promoting violence; subsequently, Twitter was banned in Nigeria.

-Cohort studies suggest that the famine had long-term health impact on survivors.
+Cohort studies suggest that the famine had long-term health impacts on survivors.
+Specifically, research indicates that early-life exposure to famine is associated with a significantly increased risk of hypertension in adulthood.
+Sex-based differences were observed in the risk profiles: the risk of hypertension was highest among females.